OpenLiberty/sample-acmegifts/microservice-occasion/README.md

 ## Using Microprofile Fault Tolerance

 The Acme Gifts occasion microservice uses the mpFaultTolerance-1.0 feature to retry the base notification microservice version 1 before it falls back to using the notification microservice version 1.1.
 This is accomplished by specifying the `@Retry` and `@Fallback` annotations on the method handling the action that needs to be retried.
-An example can be found in  `net.wasdev.samples.microProfile.occasions.NotificationRetryBean`:
+An example can be found in  `net.wasdev.samples.microProfile.occasions.NotificationRetryBean:`

 ![alt text](collateral/retryAndFallback.bmp)